SecurityRiskAdvisors/indexes/fs-index-2023/NOTEBOOK.md

 - The site supports HTTP, HTTPS, and FTP
 - Do not upload actual sensitive data to the site

-## Exfiltation with rclone - Using MEGA
+## Exfiltration with rclone - Using MEGA

 Rclone is a popular utility for managing, copying, and backing up files